chhorisberger/M5StackMenuSystem/README.md

 ## Advanced Usage

-Beside the basic functionality shown above, there are additional options that are showcased in the example "AdvancedMenu" that ships with the library
+Beside the basic functionality shown above, there are additional options that are showcased in the example "AdvancedMenu" that ships with the library.

 ### Sub Menus

-To create a sub menu, just declare a second menu and then add it to the main menu using the "addSubMenu" function
+To create a sub menu, just declare a second menu and then add it to the main menu using the "addSubMenu" function.

 ```c++
 Menu subMenu("Sub Menu");